DavidLXu/MathY/README.md

-# MathY manual
+# MathY 1.0.0

 Welcome to MathY!
 MathY is a simple math toolbox for **educational or recreational purpose** only.
 It is made by a current junior ME student who have wide and wild interests in math and programming.
 From the very beginning, MathY requires no other third party libraries for basic calculations.
-As the program grows bigger and bigger, when it comes to complex analysis and solving equations, only sympy is needed. :) It is still under construction and needs your help!
-Feel free to reach me at xulixincn@163.com .
+Later on, in order to handle complex numerical problem, a bit of sympy is used, which is in a limited case.
+Overall, MathY is almost  a pure python math solver.
+It is still under construction and needs your help!
+Feel free to reach me at xulixincn@163.com .  :)

 ## Basic operation